Programmable logic controller: Single-board computers

-Programmable logic relays (PLR)
+Programmable logic relays

-In more recent years, small products called programmable logic relays (PLRs) or smart relays, have become more common and accepted.
-These are similar to PLCs and are used in light industries where only a few points of I/O are needed, and low cost is desired.
+Programmable logic relays (PLRs) or smart relays are similar to PLCs and are used in light industries where only a few points of I/O are needed, and low cost is desired.
 These small devices are typically made in a common physical size and shape by several manufacturers and branded by the makers of larger PLCs to fill their low-end product range.
 Most of these have 8 to 12 discrete inputs, 4 to 8 discrete outputs, and up to 2 analog inputs.
-Most such devices include a tiny postage stamp-sized LCD screen for viewing simplified ladder logic (only a very small portion of the program being visible at a given time) and status of I/O points, and typically these screens are accompanied by a 4-way rocker push-button plus four more separate push-buttons, similar to the key buttons on a VCR remote control, and used to navigate and edit the logic.
-Most have an RS-232 or RS-485 port for connecting to a PC so that programmers can use user-friendly software for programming instead of the small LCD and push-button set for this purpose.
-Unlike regular PLCs that are usually modular and greatly expandable, the PLRs are usually not modular or expandable, but their cost can be significantly lower than that a PLC, and they still offer robust design and deterministic execution of the logic.
+Most such devices include a tiny postage stamp-sized LCD screen for viewing simplified ladder logic (only a very small portion of the program being visible at a given time) and status of I/O points, and typically these screens are accompanied by push-buttons used to navigate and edit the logic.
+Most have an RS-232 or RS-485 port for connecting to a PC as an alternate means of programming.
+Unlike PLCs, PLRs are usually not modular or expandable.

-A variant of PLCs, used in remote locations is the remote terminal unit or RTU.
-An RTU is typically a low power, ruggedized PLC whose key function is to manage the communications links between the site and the central control system (typically SCADA) or in some modern systems, "The Cloud".
+A variant of PLCs, used in remote locations, is the remote terminal unit or RTU.
+An RTU is typically a low-power, ruggedized PLC whose key function is to manage the communications links between the site and the central control system (typically SCADA) or in some modern systems, a cloud computing resource.
 Unlike factory automation using wired communication protocols such as Ethernet, communications links to remote sites are often radio-based and are less reliable.
-To account for the reduced reliability, RTU will buffer messages or switch to alternate communications paths.
+To account for the reduced reliability, RTUs will buffer messages or switch to alternate communications paths.
 When buffering messages, the RTU will timestamp each message so that a full history of site events can be reconstructed.
 RTUs, being PLCs, have a wide range of I/O and are fully programmable, typically with languages from the IEC 61131-3 standard that is common to many PLCs, RTUs and DCSs.
 In remote locations, it is common to use an RTU as a gateway for a PLC, where the PLC is performing all site control and the RTU is managing communications, time-stamping events and monitoring ancillary equipment.
-On sites with only a handful of I/O, the RTU may also be the site PLC and will perform both communications and control functions.
+On sites with limited I/O, the RTU may also be the site PLC and will perform both communications and control functions.